 Hexblood (4) – Arrange stats to taste and benefit from Hex and Disguise Self once a day for free, that’s a solid base with some infiltration and scouting potential with the Eerie Token.

-Hobgoblin (2) – The achilles heel of this race is the lack of Dex, or even Str, as a bump and providing a redundant armor proficiency.
-Otherwise the chance to grab longbow or heavy crossbow proficiency is nice and depending on your party Saving Face can help in times of need.
+Hobgoblin (2) – The Achilles heel of this race is the lack of Dex, or even Str, as a bump and providing a redundant armor proficiency.
+Otherwise, the chance to grab longbow or heavy crossbow proficiency is nice, and depending on your party Saving Face can help in times of need.

 Human (1) – If you rolled an array composed mostly of odd numbers, or have a really MAD character idea, then go for it.
-If neither of those apply then you should probably choose a variant option if you’re able to.
+If neither of those applies then you should probably choose a variant option if you’re able to.

-Variant Human PHB (5) – You can bump Dex and a secondary stat of your choice, grab an extra skill of your choice and a feat!
+Variant Human PHB (5) – You can bump Dex and a secondary stat of your choice, grab an extra skill of your choice, and a feat!
 Strong choices for a Rogue include Defensive Duelist, Skill Expert, and Healer.

 Mark of Finding (2) – The same as the half-orc version.